 We have a committed revolving credit facility provided by a group of banks syndicated by CFC.
 This facility was established to fund general corporate purposes and to serve as a backup for our commercial paper program.
-During 2015, we extended the facility through December 2020; however, we reduced the facility size from \$275 million to \$240 million for years 2019 and 2020 based on projected capital needs.
-Also, the number of participating banks decreased from six to four.
-The table on the right lists the participant banks and the amount of their commitments under the facility through both 2018 and 2020.
+The lower table on the right lists the participant banks and the amount of their commitments under the facility through its maturity in 2025.

 We have a \$325 million revolving credit agreement with CoBank scheduled to terminate in 2022.
-This agreement is an active source for liquidity and funding project construction as well as general corporate purposes.
+This agreement is a resource for liquidity and funding project construction as well as for general corporate purposes.
 The agreement may also be used as support for our commercial paper program.
-At year-end, \$165 million was outstanding on the CoBank agreement.
+At year-end, no unpaid balance was outstanding on the CoBank agreement.